 ADD THE FOLLOWING PARAGRAPHS TO THIS SUBSECTION:

-The quantity of UNDERGROUND SPLICE ENCLOSURES AND FIBER OPTIC SPLICE will be measured per each, in place and operational, as shown on the contract drawings and as directed by the engineer.
+The quantity of UNDERGROUND SPLICE ENCLOSURES and fiber optic splices will be measured per each, in place and operational, as shown on the contract drawings and as directed by the engineer.

-The quantity of COMMUNICATION DISTRIBUTION CABLE ASSEMBLIES will be measured per each, in place and operational, as shown on the contract drawings and as directed by the engineer.
+The quantity of COMMUNICATION DISTRIBUTION CABLE ASSEMBLY will be measured per each, in place and operational, as shown on the contract drawings and as directed by the engineer.

-The City of Las Vegas ETHERNET SWITCH will be provided by the owner after construction has started.
-The contractor will be required to pick up and install the switch in each telecom cabinet as shown on the contract drawings and as directed by the engineer.
+The CLV ETHERNET SWITCH will be provided by the owner after construction has started.
+The contractor will be required to pick up and install the switch in each TELECOM cabinet as shown on the contract drawings and as directed by the engineer.

 The quantity of [FILL IN ITEM DESCRIPTION] will be measured per [UNIT].